salvillalon45/SPGISummer2018-LegacyRepository/README.md

 ## REST API Learning Directory
 #### In This Project...
 - During Week 3 - 5, I levarage my fluency in Spanish to collaborate with an engineer from the S&P Global Mexico City Office.
-In this    project, I created an enhancement for the CARE Web Platform.
-We needed to give users of CARE the ability to check if the current file they have is locked or not.
+In this    project, I created an enhancement for an internal Web Platform.
+We needed to give users of this platform the ability to check if the current file they have is locked or not.
 To do this I created a RESTful client that consumes the services from the Box RESTful API.
 This RESTful client became a Java Object that other developers will use to check if the file is locked or not.

 - I also created a Java class that will represent any errors from the Box API call.